 • 3 qt cold water

 First, prepare your mise en place.

 To start the stock, place ALL ingredients into a large stockpot.
 Bring to a boil then lower heat to a simmer.
 Allow to simmer uncovered for 1 to 1 1/2 hours.
-If using tamari, add it after most of the simmering is complete in order to preserve the tamari flavor.
+If using tamari, add it near the end of cooking in order to preserve the flavor.

 Step 2: Straining the Stock

 To finish the stock, turn off the heat and allow it to cool for 15 to 20 minutes.
 Place a fine mesh strainer over a medium bowl (or use a strainer lined with cheesecloth).
 Pour the stock into the strainer, allowing the liquid to pour through.